-I bought a second hand washing machine from a trader, what are my rights?
+Bought a second hand washing machine from a trader?
+What are your rights?

 An appliance might be guaranteed for a short amount of time.
 But even it it fails outside that time (as with guarantees on brand new appliances) you may still have rights.
 These rights depend on how much you paid for it, how it’s been used, and how long it has lasted.
 For example if you paid £150 for a washing machine with a 3 month guarantee and a few weeks over 3 months it suffered a very expensive breakdown or was even not worth repairing you should seek consumer advice.

-Related link: Citizens Advice (pdf) file Buying goods – your rights
+Related link: Citizens Advice faulty goods – your rights